5Euclidean vector spaces

 Big data are made up of many numbers in data sets.
 Such data sets can be represented as vectors in a high dimensional euclidean vector space.
 A vector is nothing but a list of numbers, but we need to talk mathematically about the size of a vector and perform operations on vectors.
 The term euclidean refers to vectors with a dot product as known from the plane .The purpose of this chapter is to set the stage for this, especially by introducing the dot product (or inner product) for general vectors.
 Having a dot product is immensely useful and we give several applications like linear regression and the perceptron learning algorithmIn the last part of the chapter rudimentary basics of analysis are introduced like sequences, continuous functions, open, closed and compact subsets.
 Some results will in this context only be quoted and not proved.5.1 Vectors in the plane

 The dot product (or inner product) between two vectors is given by where We may also interpret and as matrices (or column vectors).
-Then the dot product in (5.1) may be realized as the matrix product: The length or norm of the vector is given by This follows from the Pythagorean theorem:Also, the cosine of the angle between and is given by We will not go into this formula.
-It is a byproduct of considering the projection of a vector on another vector (see Exercise 5.5).5.2 Higher dimensions
+Then the dot product in (5.1) may be realized as the matrix product: The length or norm of the vector is given by This follows from the Pythagorean theorem:5.2 Higher dimensions

 The notions of dot product, norm and the formula for cosine of the angle generalize immediately to vectors in dimensions higher than two.We denote the set of column vectors with rows by and call it the euclidean vector space of dimension .
 An element is called a vector and it has the form (column vector with entries) A vector in is a model for a data set in real life.
 A collection of numbers, which could signify measurements.
 You will see an example of this below, where a vector represents a data set counting words in a string.Being column vectors, vectors in can be added and multiplied by numbers: The dot product generalizes as follows to higher dimensions.5.2.1 Dot product and norm